redpanda-data/connect/website/docs/components/metrics/prometheus.md

 ### `file_output_path`

-Optional file path to a metrics file that should be written.
+An optional file path to write all prometheus metrics on service shutdown.

 Type: `string`